Warning: This article contains information on a child’stragic reaction to toothpaste and is not suitable for children.

 • Be sure you’re following both an asthma action plan and an anaphylaxis emergency care plan.

-• Be mindful of both good asthma control and familiar with steps to take in suspected food allergy reaction.
+• Stay mindful of both good asthma control and familiar with steps to take in suspected food allergy reaction.

 • Visit an allergist for diagnosis and return for discussion of any control issues or retesting as recommended.